top of page

 But the Lord came down to see the city and the tower the people were building.
 The Lord said, “If as one people speaking the same language they have begun to do this, then nothing they plan to do will be impossible for them.
 Come, let us go down and confuse their language so they will not understand each other.”
 So the Lord scattered them from there over all the earth, and they stopped building the city.
 That is why it was called Babel—because there the Lord confused the language of the whole world.
 From there the Lord scattered them over the face of the whole earth.
 Genesis 11: 1-9

-The Lord desired his lovely earth to be full, to be filled with us, all made in his own image…
+Humans devised a plan but that plan was not the Lord's plan.
+The Lord"s desire was for the entire earth to be full, to be filled with us, all made in his image.

 The 29:11 Story